department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 #### CMS help desk steps
 **Note: If the help desk is waiting on information from the facility staff or editor, add the "Awaiting editor" flag to the facility with a log message that includes a link to this ticket.
 Remove the flag when the ticket is ready to be worked by the Facilities team.
 Be sure to preserve the current moderation state of the node when adding or removing the flag.**
 - [ ] Become aware that the new facility is now on the Facility API (typically, via a Flag, but this may come in as a helpdesk ticket).
+- [ ] **If the facility is a VA Mobile clinic, the "New facility" flag can be removed and the page archived with no further work needed.
+(Note, there are required fields that will need to be filled in before doing so.)**
 - [ ] If the editor has followed the steps from the above Knowledge Base article and included which section and VAMC the facility belongs to (i.e. VA Pittsburgh), great!
   - If not, please check with the editor or VHA digital media regarding what section and VAMC it belongs to.
     - [ ] Update the Section (default is "VAMC facilities", but it should be a VAMC system in a VISN) and VAMC system field accordingly.